Gavin Schmidt: Media and outreach

 Schmidt was EarthSky Science Communicator of the Year in 2011.

 Awards

-In October 2011, the American Geophysical Union awarded Schmidt the inaugural Climate Communications Prize, for his work on communicating climate-change issues to the public.
+In 2011, the American Geophysical Union awarded Schmidt the inaugural Climate Communications Prize, for his work on communicating climate-change issues to the public.
 The award news release noted his outreach work including co-founding and contributing to the RealClimate blog.
 He was a contributing author of the Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC); the work of the IPCC, including the contributions of many scientists, was recognised by the joint award of the 2007 Nobel Peace Prize.
-Schmidt was named in November 2004 as one of Scientific American's "Top 50 Research Leaders" of the year.
+Schmidt was named as one of Scientific American's "Top 50 Research Leaders" of the year 2004.

 Publications

 Schmidt has published over 100 studies in peer-reviewed journals such as Proceedings of the National Academy of Sciences, Science, and Nature, on various climate related topics.

 He is the co-author, with Joshua Wolfe, of Climate Change: Picturing the Science (2009), which has a foreword by Jeffrey D. Sachs.
 The book combines images of the effects of climate change with scientific explanations.